24/7 Emergency Services | se habla espanol

 Signs That Come Along with a Hissing Sound

 A hissing noise is usually not the only symptom.
-There are a few other signs that can help you identify the problem more clearly.
+There are a few other signs that can help you identify the problem more clearly if your AC is making a hissing noise.

 You may notice that your AC is running, but the air coming out feels warm or not cool enough.
 This happens because the system does not have enough refrigerant to work properly.
 In some cases, ice or frost may start forming on the indoor coils, which is another clear sign of low refrigerant levels.